Popular Teamwork Theories

 Bureaucratic Management Theory

-The core of most successful organisations that are around today, this theory puts forward the argument that a strict chain of command, clear job roles and consistent rules & regulations are the way forward.
-Promotions based on qualifications and performance also fall under this theory.
+This theory forms the backbone of many successful organisations today.
+It emphasises a clear chain of command, well-defined job roles, and consistent rules and regulations.
+Promotions based on qualifications and performance also fall under this framework.

 Human Relations Theory

-A theory that takes the individual into account, Elton Mayo’s Human Relations Theory brought focus to the idea of adjusting work lighting, the length of the working day and break times to increase productivity and overall happiness.
+Elton Mayo’s Human Relations Theory focuses on the individual, highlighting the importance of adjusting work conditions like lighting, working hours, and break times to boost productivity and overall well-being.

 Systems Management Theory